-The Gerber Crisis Hook Knife is an ultralight hook knife designed from the ground up for emergency situations.
-The blade is protected from making contact with flesh when it’s being used to cut clothing, seatbelts, cords, flex-cuffs, or anything else you may need to get through in an emergency situation.
+The Gerber Crisis Hook Knife is an ultralight hook knife designed from the ground up for emergencies.
+The blade is protected from making contact with flesh when used to cut clothing, seatbelts, cords, flex-cuffs, or anything else you may need to get through in an emergency.

 Who Should be Interested in the Gerber Crisis Hook Knife?

-The Gerber Crisis Hook Knife is designed for those citizens and first responders that could come in contact with the injured in mind.
+Our Gerber Crisis Hook Knife review, showed that it is designed for citizens and first responders who could come in contact with the injured.
 I like it as an emergency extraction tool for the inside of my vehicle.

-The Gerber Crisis Hook Knife comes in at a light 3.0 ozs. even though its overall length is 8.1″.
+The Gerber Crisis Hook comes in at a light 3.0 oz.
+Even though its overall length is 8.1″.
 The “blade” (entire exposed metal portion) is 2.9″.

-The handle consists of a textured rubber material that really adds to the comfort and feel of the knife in the hand.
+The handle consists of a textured rubber material that adds to the comfort and feel of the knife in hand.
 The blade is 420HC stainless steel.

 A single bevel cutting edge is protected by a blunt hook to prevent cutting anything that you want to remain in one piece.

-The larger size of the Gerber Crisis Hook Knife makes it easier to handle than many of the other emergency strap cutting knives out there.
+The larger size of the Gerber Crisis Hook Knife makes it easier to handle than many of the other emergency strap-cutting knives out there.
 In testing, it did a great job cutting through belts, clothing, wiring, and zip ties.
-This makes me believe that it would have no problem cutting plate carrier straps and seatbelts, as well as boots and shoelaces.
+This makes me believe it would have no problem cutting plate carrier straps, seatbelts, boots, and shoelaces.

-Hanging on to the knife is really easy with the Crisis Hook Knife’s rubberized handle and overall size.
-It fits really well in the hand especially if you compare it to similar knives.
+Hanging on to the knife is easy with the Crisis Hook Knife’s rubberized handle and overall size.
+It fits well in hand, especially if you compare it to similar knives.

 The Crisis Hook Knife has a lot going for it, but it also has some things working against it.

 The other problem with the friction sheath is that it holds a little too tight for me.
-The good thing is it definitely isn’t going to fall out so you could attach the knife in a handle down attitude and not worry about it coming free.
+The good thing is it isn’t going to fall out, so you can attach the knife with a handle-down attitude and not worry about it coming free.

-My last complaint with the knife is that it’s a very niche piece of gear so it’s a little too expensive in my mind for what it does.
+My last complaint with the knife is that it’s a very niche piece of gear, so it’s a little too expensive for what it does.

 The Gerber Crisis Hook Knife is a great tool if you want something to put on your bag or body armor so you can easily access a wound or egress a vehicle.

-It would also be great to mount near the driver in your vehicle.
-I have mine tucked away under the dashboard with some high strength velcro just in case.
+It would also be great to mount it near the driver in your vehicle.
+I have mine tucked away under the dashboard with some high-strength velcro, just in case.